 When you don’t require hardware or physical infrastructure, you minimize your impact on the environment.
 And according to Forbes, 87% of consumers have a more positive image of companies that support environmental issues.

 Cloud computing: what’s not to love?
 If these nine reasons have given you the motivation you need to change your business and move to the cloud, SinglePoint Global is here to help.
-From outsourced help desk to data center colocation and everything in between, we have your cloud needs covered.
+From managed help desk to data center colocation and everything in between, we have your cloud needs covered.
 Get in touch with us today and get ready to fall in love with cloud.